mac133k/yaspex/README.md

 One instance of YASPEx can monitor only one Slurm cluster.
 It does not need to run on a cluster node, but must be able to communicate with Slurm master, so Munge keys and Slurm conf must be locally available.

+YASPEx gets the job, partition and node data from Slurm using PySlurm, converts the dictionaries to Pandas dataframes, performs data clean-ups and aggregations, then saves the results in the Prometheus client's metrics registry.

 ## Installation

 ### Pre-requisites